Locust0/AVI/ForgeEncounters.md

 The boss's protection are assigned to rings for a simple reason.
 They are programmed to take the closest position to the player that they can.
 The result of this and their ring is that they will always place themselves between the player and the boss.
 The ring is further subdivided into sections (not pictured) to prevent the enemies from clumping to closely together.

-This formation will also accomodate multiple players because a couple enemies will choose to target any other players, spreading out and placing themselves between them and that player.
+This formation will also accommodate multiple players because a couple enemies will choose to target any other players, spreading out and placing themselves between them and that player.

 ### How is this used?

 These rings were placed into the world in 4 locations: 2 in the EDZ and 2 on Nessus.
 The design of the ringed retreats meant that I could place the second and third formation in better and better positions so the boss would appear to retreat to a better area when damaged.
-The actual boss and group of enemies protecting them were all exchanged appropiately depending on the area.
+The actual boss and group of enemies protecting them were all exchanged appropriately depending on the area.

 ### How were these encounters used?